Welcoming interns

 Don’t forget to follow up

 Even when your intern knows their tasks and expectations, remember to follow up and make sure your intern is doing well and feels comfortable in their job.
 Weekly follow-up meetings (or depending on your needs and those of your intern) in a closed office are a good opportunity to discuss the strengths and weaknesses of the internship.
-It will also be a good time for your intern to confide and share his concerns with you.
+It will also be a good time for your intern to confide and share their concerns with you.

 Your intern is learning.
 Remember that!
 Be understanding and take on your role as a supervisor.
 Your intern will be grateful for your advice and feedback.